MorphicDev/WundergroundNetLib/README.md

 6. Your API key is available to you, but not anyone else

 ## TODO:
-* Divide out TODO tasks into beginner, intermediate and advanced
+* Divide out TODO tasks into beginner, intermediate and advance
-* Swap JsonDataProvider.DownloadJsonString from WebClient to HTTPClient
-* Make async options for provider and converter classes
 * Create DataInterpreter classes to help display the data in a more human readible format
 * Add exception handling where needed
 * Simplify DataProvider.GetData generic call, so you don't have to specify the data feature type twice.